 Back Story: The Book of Revelation is the source of some of the most intense imagery in the Bible: the Four Horsemen of the Apocalypse; 666: the Mark of the Beast; the arrival of the Antichrist; water turning to blood; worldwide doom and destruction as asteroids strike the earth and wars, famines, and epidemics rage, for example.
-It’s also the inspiration for Apoc, a new font from Adele Type Foundry.
+It’s also the inspiration for Apoc, a new font from Blaze Type.
 “We fell in love with lettering we found in a book about the Revelations of St. John and immediately started sketching from it,” says Matthieu Salvaggio, the font’s designer.

 Apoc began as an experimental project, just including the uppercase letters needed to spell apocalypse, but the designers soon felt compelled to keep going and create an entire font.
 They listened to the album Ofnir, by Danish pagan folk band Heilung, on repeat while they worked, and used its song lyrics to typeset sample texts during the design process.
 (If you aren’t familiar with Heilung, they describe themselves thusly: “We reach far back in time to the Northern European iron age and Viking period to create a sound experience.”
 Song themes range from running water via human bones to reconstructed swords and shields, ancient frame drums, and bronze rings.)

 While Apoc borrows from much of the terrifying imagery of the Book of Revelation, Salvaggio rightly points out that the book also promises the restoration of order, holiness, and light in the world by the time of its conclusion.
 The designers addressed this as well.
 “When used as plain text in smaller sizes, Apoc Light brings the page’s whiteness forward, letting the light come through,” Salvaggio says.